EDUCBA Logo

 AF Example 4-2

-• Here we can increase or decrease the top option numbers as per our choice; in this example, we are going to consider the top 3 highest sales and then click ok.
+• Here we can increase or decrease the top option numbers as per our choice; in this example, we will consider the top 3 highest sales and then click ok.

 AF Example 4-3

-• The below result shows the top 3 sales that have been happened in this year.
+• The result below shows the top 3 sales that have happened this year.

 AF Example 4-4